finos-labs/SDLC-Controls-Framework/CONTRIBUTING.md

 ## 5. Best Practices.

 **5.1.
 Enrollment.** All contributors should enroll by submitting a pull request to [PARTICIPANTS.md](PARTICIPANTS.md) accepting the license terms.
 That will trigger the [EasyCLA](https://easycla.lfx.linuxfoundation.org/) bot to require a Community Specification Contributor License Agreement be signed (either by an individual contributor or by a contributor's employer, which covers the employed contributor) before any contribution.
-If less formality is required, enrollment pull requests can use the [pull request template](.github/PULL_REQUEST_TEMPLATE/default.md) to indicate active agreement with the Community Specification License.

 **5.2.
 Use for specifications, not code.** Use the Community Specification License for specification development, not code.